suabochica/react-nanodegree/react_redux/01_managing_state/slbenitezd_notes.md

 }
 ```

 We have three main properties on our state tree: users, settings, and tweets.
-Naturally, we'd create an individual reducer for both of those and then create a single root reducer using Redux's "combineReducers" method.
+Naturally, we'd create a single reducer for both of those and then create a single root reducer using Redux's "combineReducers" method.

 ```js
 const reducer = combineReducers({